 A trend that has been making international headlines in recent years revealed itself in University of Guelph-Humber Professor Nitin Deckha’s class.

 “It’s almost without fail that higher marks belong to female students whereas lower marks belong to male students,” says Dr. Deckha.

 Gender dynamics in post-secondary education – in particular the steady upswing of female participation rates - is only part of the picture.
 The story requires a much broader lens – one that includes the role of the breadwinner, gender gaps in motivation, the changing economy, and the increasingly female-dominated workforce as a start.

 Neither the phenomenon nor the discussions around it seem to be in decline.
-The End of Men by Hanna Rosin, published this month, represents the latest book of many dealing with this matter.
+The End of Men by Hanna Rosin represents the latest book of many dealing with this matter.